Office of Elementary and Secondary Education, Department of Education.

 All EIR projects are expected to generate information regarding their effectiveness in order to inform EIR grantees' efforts to learn about and improve upon their efforts, and to help similar, non-EIR efforts across the country benefit from EIR grantees' knowledge.
 By requiring that all grantees conduct independent evaluations of their EIR projects, EIR ensures that its funded projects make a significant contribution to improving the quality and quantity of information available to practitioners and policymakers about which practices improve student achievement and attainment, for which types of students, and in what contexts.

-The Department awards three types of grants under this program: “Early-phase” grants, “Mid-phase” grants, and “Expansion” grants.
+In prior years, the Department has awarded three types of grants under this program: “Early-phase” grants, “Mid-phase” grants, and “Expansion” grants.
+For FY 2020, the Department will award two types of grants: “Early-phase” grants and “Mid-phase” grants.
 These grants differ in terms of the level of prior evidence of effectiveness required for consideration for funding, the expectations regarding the kind of evidence and information funded projects should produce, the level of scale funded projects should reach, and, consequently, the amount of funding available to support each type of project.

 As an EIR project is implemented, grantees are encouraged to learn more about how the practices improve student achievement and attainment; and to develop increasingly rigorous evidence of effectiveness and new strategies to efficiently and cost-effectively scale to new school districts, regions, and States.
-In connection with selection criterion B.2., we encourage applicants to develop a logic model (as defined in this notice), theory of action, or another conceptual framework that includes the goals, objectives, outcomes and key project components (as defined in this notice) of the project.
+We encourage applicants to develop a logic model (as defined in this notice), theory of action, or another conceptual framework that includes the goals, objectives, outcomes, and key project components (as defined in this notice) of the project.

 For those innovations that have positive results and have the potential for continued development and implementation, the Department is interested in learning more about continued efforts regarding cost-effectiveness and feasibility when scaled to additional populations and settings.
-EIR projects at the Mid-phase and Expansion levels are encouraged to test new strategies for recruiting and supporting new project adoption, seek efficiencies where project implementation has been too costly or cumbersome to operate at scale, and test new ways of overcoming any other barriers in practice or policy that might inhibit project growth.
-Early-phase grantees that are not yet ready to scale are still encouraged to think about how their innovations might translate to other populations or settings in the long term and to select their partners and implementation sites accordingly.
+EIR projects at the Mid-phase level are encouraged to test new strategies for recruiting and supporting new project adoption, seek efficiencies where project implementation has been too costly or cumbersome to operate at scale, and test new ways of overcoming any other barriers in practice or policy that might inhibit project growth.

 Finally, all EIR applicants and grantees should consider how they need to develop their organizational capacity, project financing, or business plans to sustain their projects and continue implementation and adaptation after Federal funding ends.
 EIR encourages all grantees to engage in sustainability planning as part of a funded project.
 The Department intends to provide grantees with technical assistance in their dissemination, scaling, and sustainability efforts.

 Mid-phase projects are expected to refine and expand the use of practices with prior evidence of effectiveness in order to improve outcomes for high-need students.
-They are also expected to generate important information about an Start Printed Page 1103intervention's effectiveness, including for whom and in which contexts a practice is most effective, as well as cost-effective.
-Mid-phase grants are uniquely positioned to help answer critical questions about the process of scaling a practice to the regional or national levels across geographies.
+They are also expected to generate important information about an intervention's effectiveness, including for whom and in which contexts a practice is most effective, as well as cost-effective.
+Mid-phase projects are uniquely positioned to help answer critical questions about the process of scaling a practice to the regional or national levels across geographies.
 Mid-phase grantees are encouraged to consider how the cost structure of a practice can change as the intervention scales.
 Additionally, grantees may want to consider multiple ways to facilitate implementation fidelity without making scaling too onerous.

 Absolute Priority 1—Moderate Evidence, establishes the evidence requirement for this tier of grants.
 All Mid-phase applicants must submit prior evidence of effectiveness that meets the moderate evidence standard.

-Absolute Priority 3—Field-Initiated Innovations—Science, Technology, Engineering, and Math (STEM), is intended to highlight the Administration's efforts to ensure our Nation's economic competitiveness by improving and expanding STEM learning and engagement, including computer science.
+Absolute Priority 2—Field-Initiated Innovations—Science, Technology, Engineering, or Math (STEM), is intended to highlight the Administration's efforts to ensure our Nation's economic competitiveness by improving and expanding STEM learning and engagement, including computer science (as defined in this notice).

-In Absolute Priority 3, the Department recognizes the importance of funding Pre-Kindergarten through grade 12 STEM education that addresses the enrollment and achievement gap for underrepresented students in a manner consistent with nondiscrimination requirements contained in the U.S. Constitution and Federal civil rights laws.
+In Absolute Priority 2, the Department recognizes the importance of funding Pre-Kindergarten (Pre-K) through grade 12 STEM education and anticipates that projects would expand opportunities for underrepresented students such as minorities, girls, and youth from low-income families to participate in activities that will help reduce achievement and attainment gaps in a manner consistent with nondiscrimination requirements contained in the U.S. Constitution and Federal civil rights laws.
 The Department also encourages expanding access to STEM education in rural areas, especially through partnerships with rural school districts to utilize virtual and remote access to makerspace technologies, such as 3-D printers, to expand opportunities for students in rural areas where such tools are often cost prohibitive.

 Through these priorities, the Department intends to advance innovation, build evidence, and address the learning and achievement of high-need students beginning in Pre-K through grade 12.

 Under the Mid-phase grant competition, Absolute Priorities 2 and 3 constitute their own funding categories.
 The Secretary intends to award grants under each of these absolute priorities for which applications of sufficient quality are submitted.
-Because applications will be rank ordered separately for Absolute priorities 2 and 3, applicants must clearly identify the specific absolute priority that the proposed project addresses.
+Because applications will be placed in rank order separately for Absolute Priorities 2 and 3, applicants must clearly identify the specific absolute priority that the proposed project addresses.

 These priorities are: